hzoo/hopeinsource.com/season-2/open-knowledge.md

 [26:36] **Shawn**: They just have different priorities, right.
 They're trying to maintain their thing and they don't have you at heart and that's fine.

 [26:43] **Shawn**: So I basically extended that approach to design.
 So I called it spark-joy, and that's just like a collection of design tools and that one got picked up by Addy Osmani.
-That one got attention, cause Addy just tweets really awesome stuff.
+That one got attention, 'cause Addy just tweets really awesome stuff.
 So that was probably like one of the highlights of my like open source knowledge career.

 [27:00] **Shawn**: My designs suck, but I think that there's a market for design, for developers like me, who know they suck at design, but they want simple tricks.